 Indigenous peoples in the Lower Omo Valley are placed at great risk due to the dam's regulation of the river flow, which will lead to the elimination of the river's natural flood cycle.
 Downstream farmers cultivate the river's banks after the annual flood, a practice known as flood retreat cultivation.
 The annual flood also supports the renewal of grazing lands for herders, and signals migratory fish species to begin spawning.
-The dam's impacts on these food sources could ultimately devastate the local food security and economy.
-Without adequate mitigation, people will suffer from food insecurity, chronic hunger, poor health, food aid dependence, and a general unraveling of the region's economy and social safety net.
+Without adequate mitigation, the dam will cause food insecurity, chronic hunger, poor health, food aid dependence, and a general unraveling of the region's economy and social safety net.

 The project proposes an artificial flood to mitigate these impacts.
-The proposed flood would however last only 10 days, while the natural flood builds gradually over several months until it peaks in August or September.
-A truncated 10-day flood would not reach all the areas now nurtured by annual flooding, and would likely fall far short of supporting current agricultural productivity.
+However, the proposed flood would last only 10 days, while the natural flood builds gradually over several months, until it peaks in August or September.
+A truncated

+10-day flood would not reach all the areas now nurtured by annual flooding, and would likely fall far short of supporting current agricultural productivity.
 The artificial flood would also depend on the goodwill of the dam operator.
-This will create a conflict of interest, since the artificial flood will eat into the operator's profits.
-Even if implemented, the artificial flood is so inadequate it would fail to maintain the local ecology, livelihoods and economy.
+This would create a conflict of interest, since the artificial flood would eat into the operator's profits.
+Even if implemented, the artificial flood is so inadequate that it would fail to maintain the local ecology, livelihoods and economy.

-The dwindling of resources caused by the dam would increase local conflicts between ethnic groups.
+The dwindling of resources caused by the dam would increase conflicts between local ethnic groups.
 Firearms are already omnipresent amongst the region's communities.
 But the dam is just one factor in a perfect storm rapidly descending on the Lower Omo Valley.
 The government of Ethiopia is exploring the area for oil and minerals and planning large-scale agricultural and biofuel schemes, which could further fuel conflicts over traditional land and water resources.
 The area is also home to the Ilemi Triangle, a volatile area of disputed national borders between Ethiopia, Kenya and Sudan.
 As traditional resources diminish and government land use increases, latent tensions could erupt.